About

 FAQ

-- Why two artworks per mint?
+Why two artworks per mint?

-- How does rolling work?
+How does rolling work?

-dolce-corvo-42), the algorithm renders the piece, and you decide.
+When you reach checkout, you're sent to Filament Play with a deep-link tied to your Edition piece.
+A three-reel slot machine picks an Italian word combination (e.g. dolce-corvo-42), the algorithm renders the piece, and you decide.
 Roll as many times as you want.
-When you find one you like, lock it and mint the pair. - Is it on Art Blocks?
+When you find one you like, lock it and mint the pair.

-- No — independent.
+No. Independent.
 The pair-mint architecture needs a custom contract; Art Blocks scripts mint one ERC-721 per buyer with a single image.
 Filament needs two.

-- What chain?
+What chain?

-- How much?
+How much?

-- $90 per pair.
+0.038 ETH per pair.
 Two artworks, one mint, flat price across the edition.

-- What does ownership look like?
+What does ownership look like?

-pair_id,twin_token_id).
+Each pair delivers two NFTs to your wallet.
+One Edition token, one Twin token, linked by metadata (pair_id, twin_token_id).
 Both are standard ERC-721, freely transferable.
-You can sell the pair together or split them on the secondary market. - Is Filament Play free?
+You can sell the pair together or split them on the secondary market.

-- Yes — completely.
+Yes.
+Completely.
 Anyone can roll, share, and save locally.
 Play is open before, during, and after the mint.
 When you buy a pair, the same machine rolls your Twin half.
 The free toy and the mint flow share a UI.

 See the edition.